 The Committee selects peer companies with similar market capitalization and similar lines of business to EOG (i.e., independent exploration and production companies).
 The peer group changes from time to time as a result of fluctuations in company size, changes in the business lines of our peers, acquisitions, developments in the oil and gas industry and other factors.
-The Committee evaluated the peer group in 2015 with the assistance of Meridian and did not make any adjustments.

-As a result, the peer group used by the Committee in making 2015 compensation decisions consisted of the following independent exploration and production companies:
+The peer group used by the Committee in making 2016 compensation decisions (other than the September 2016 and December 2016 grants as discussed below) consisted of the following independent exploration and production companies:

 - Anadarko Petroleum Corporation

 - Apache Corporation

-- · Chesapeake Energy Corporation
+- Chesapeake Energy Corporation

 - Devon Energy Corporation

-- · Hess Corporation
+- Hess Corporation

 - Marathon Oil Corporation

 - Noble Energy, Inc.

 - Pioneer Natural Resources Company

-In September 2015, Meridian provided the Committee with a Top Officer Benchmarking Study based on Meridian's North America Oil & Gas Exploration and Production Compensation Survey.
+In September 2016, Meridian provided the Committee with a Top Officer Benchmarking Study based on Meridian's 2016 North America Oil and Gas Exploration & Production (E&P) Compensation Survey.
 The report provided information on the amounts, opportunities and forms of compensation used across our peer group.
 The Committee also reviewed data from a broader group of oil and gas exploration and production companies that included integrated oil and gas companies and other industry companies of varying sizes to validate the peer group data.